 Condensation is a result of warm moisture laden air contacting the cold window glass.
 Keeping a roof vent open helps to reduce the humidity levels.
 Added roof vent covers help to prevent cold air from dropping down through the vent while still allowing moist air to escape.
 Using the roof vent fan when showering or the stove vent fan when cooking also helps prevent excess moisture buildup.

 An electrical device for converting 120-volt AC power into 12-volt DC power.
 Most RVs with electrical hookups will have a converter since many of the lights and some other accessories run on 12-volt DC.

 The part of the trailer that attaches to the ball of the hitch.

 An electrical switch that will cut off power to the ‘house’ portion of the RV.
 This is to prevent battery drain when you are not using the RV.
 If you will store it for an extended period, it is best to disconnect and remove the batteries for storage in a cool, dry place.

 DC is 12-volt direct current (same as in motor vehicles)

 Booth-like dining area.
-Table usually drops to convert unit into a bed at night.
+The table usually drops to convert the unit into a bed at night.

 A rubber ring that seals one’s dump hose and the campsite sewer connection so that gases and odors do not escape.
 Sewer doughnuts are required in many locations.